The Problem with Free Market Health Care

 (Ludwig von Mises- The Anti-Capitalistic Mentality-p1)

-I agree.
-But the formation of monopolies, cartels, oligopolies, barriers to entry, price fixing, predatory pricing etc stems from the same consumer power von Mises talks about.
-The corporate entity will (because of its very nature) try to counter-balance consumer power, remove the “sovereignty” of the customer, as von Misses calls it.
+The formation of monopolies, cartels, oligopolies, barriers to entry, price fixing, predatory pricing etc. stems from corporate entities trying to (because of their very nature) counterbalance the consumer power von Mises talks about.
+To remove or reduce the “sovereignty” of the customer.

 Optimum profit is what drives capitalism.
 A totally free market where the consumer is king is not conducive to optimum profit.
 So the idea of a totally free market is self defeating.
 Corporate entities will always be trying to turn a totally free market into a controlled market.
 For those doing the controlling, such a market is more profitable.
 Simply put, people will always cheat to profit.